keymetrics/doc-pm2/en/plus/guide/custom-actions.md

 # Custom Actions

 Custom actions are function that you expose to PM2 Plus with `@pm2/io` so you are able to launch them from the dashboard.
-A example use case that everyone should be familiar with is the following :
+A example use case that everyone should be familiar with is the following:

 ```javascript
 const { createLogger, format, transports } = require('winston')